gnikonorov/GoLog/README.md

 ```
 type LoggingConfig struct {
 	Name                 string            // The logger profile name
-	LogMode              string // The logging mode
+	LogMode              LoggingOutputMode // The logging mode
-	LogFileStartupAction string // The action the logger will take on startup
+	LogFileStartupAction LoggingFileAction // The action the logger will take on startup
 	LogDirectory         string            // The directory to which the logger writes
 	LogFile              string            // The name of the log file to write to
 	ShouldColorize       bool              // Indicates if we should output information in color
 }
 ```
 A sample initialization would thus be as follows:

 ```
-config := golog.LoggingConfig{LogMode: golog.Both, LogDirectory: "/home/gnikonorov/projects/go/src/tester", LogFile: "test.log", ShouldColorize: true}
+config := golog.LoggingConfig{LogMode: golog.Both, LogDirectory: "/dir/to/my/go/project", LogFile: "important.log", ShouldColorize: true}
 logger := golog.SetupLoggerFromStruct(&config)
 ```
 ### Initialization From JSON File

 The logger may be initialized by specifying the path to a `JSON` file that contains its definition to `SetupLoggerFromConfigFile` along with the configuration profile name `name`.
-The `name` is simply what you have chosen to name a current configuration.
+The `name` is what you have chosen to name a current configuration.

 A sample configuration file containing 3 profiles is shown below.
 Note how each entry has a configuration name `name`.

 ```
 [{
 	"name": "test1",
-	"logMode": "FILE",
+	"logMode": 1,                            // ModeFile
-	"logFileStartupAction": "NONE",
+	"logFileStartupAction": 1,               // FileActionAppend
-	"logDirectory": "/home/gnikonorov/projects/go/src/tester",
+	"logDirectory": "/dir/to/my/go/project",
 	"logFile": "test1.log",
 	"shouldColorize": true

 }, {
 	"name": "test2",
-	"logMode": "SCREEN",
+	"logMode": 2,                            // ModeScreen
-	"logFileStartupAction": "APPEND",
+	"logFileStartupAction": 2,               // FileActionCompress
-	"logDirectory": "/home/user/gnikonorov/logs",
+	"logDirectory": "/dir/to/my/go/project",
 	"logFile": "test2.log",
 	"shouldColorize": true
 }, {
 	"name": "test3",
-	"logMode": "BOTH",
+	"logMode": 3,                            // ModeBoth
-	"logFileStartupAction": "COMPRESS",
+	"logFileStartupAction": 3,               // FileActionDelete
-	"logDirectory": "/home/gnikonorov/projects/go/src/tester/logs",
+	"logDirectory": "/dir/to/my/go/project",
 	"logFile": "test3.log",
 	"shouldColorize": true
 }]